- Publication 80 - Introductory Material

 Change of business address or responsible party.
 Notify the IRS immediately if you change your business address or responsible party.
 Complete and mail Form 8822-B to notify the IRS of a business address or responsible party change.
-For a definition of "responsible party," see the Form 8822-B instructions.
+For a definition of "responsible party," see the Instructions for Form SS-4.

 Electronic filing and payment.
 Using electronic options can make filing a return and paying your federal tax easier.
 Use EFTPS to make deposits or pay in full, whether you rely on a tax professional or prepare your own taxes.
 You can use IRS e-file to file certain returns.
 If there is a balance due on the return, you can e-file and e-pay in a single step by authorizing an electronic funds withdrawal (EFW) from your bank account while e-filing.
 Don't use EFW to pay taxes that are required to be deposited.
 Go to IRS.gov/EmploymentEfile for more information on filing electronically.
 For more information on paying your taxes using EFW, go to IRS.gov/EFW.
 A fee may be charged to file electronically.

-If you’re required to file 250 or more Forms W-2AS, W-2CM, W-2GU, or W-2VI, you must file electronically.
+If you’re required to file 250 or more Forms W-2AS, W-2CM, W-2GU, or W-2VI in calendar year 2020, you must file electronically.
 Failure to file electronically may result in penalties.
 For more information, see section 10.

 Online payment agreement.
 You may be eligible to apply for an installment agreement online if you can’t pay the full amount of tax you owe when you file your employment tax return.
 For more information, see the instructions for your employment tax return or go to IRS.gov/OPA.